ethereum/execution-apis/src/engine/prague.md

 - `requests`: `Array of DATA` - Array of request objects, each element is a byte list (`DATA`) containing `request_type || request_data` as defined by [EIP-7685](https://eips.ethereum.org/EIPS/eip-7685).
   - The requests MUST be provided in the same order which was used to compute `blockHash`.
+  - When processing the payload, the consensus-layer client MUST verify that requests are provided in ascending `request_type` order.
+  - The consensus layer MUST reject payloads containing undefined `request_type`s.
+Notably this includes request types defined in a future fork, i.e. it must verify the requests of the payload are defined for the fork it uses.

 ### ExecutionPayloadBodyV2